-Atherton is a co-ed residence hall across the street from the University of Hawaii at Manoa.
-We’re an inclusive organization of men, women and children joined together by a shared commitment to nurturing the potential of kids, promoting healthy living and fostering a sense of social responsibility.
+Atherton is an inclusive organization of men, women and children joined together by a shared commitment to nurturing the potential of kids, promoting healthy living and fostering a sense of social responsibility.

 Our origins date back to 1908 when the building was built to facilitate student conferences on the University of Hawaii at Manoa campus.
 In 1932, the Charles H. Atherton House was donated to the YMCA to be used as a resident facility for University students.

 The Atherton YMCA currently runs programs designed for young adults, including Alternative Spring Break, College Camp and Service Learning Opportunities.

 For more information about the Atherton YMCA, please visit our website athertonymca.org